 Tips for Traveling to Cape Cod

 As a popular tourist destination, Cape Cod can be very busy.
-You can improve your experience with a little advanced planning, however.
+However, with a little advanced planning, you can improve your experience.

 Visit Off-Peak

 If you are visiting in the summer, mid-week is another good option.
 Weekends are always busy, and mid-week can be a little less crowded.
-Regardless, it’s hard to find a true “off-peak” time in the summer.
+Regardless, finding a true “off-peak” time in the summer is hard.

 Visiting the Beach